Paul Batalden

 healthcare improvement leader

 This is why we call our approach High Leverage Instructional Improvement (HLII).
-Each of the paradigm & practice shifts we advocate targets what we've observed to be the crucial leverage points in our systems of professional learning & instructional improvement.
-In HLII, small but intentional changes, practiced iteratively & with reflective discipline over time, garner the power to fundamentally transform how the system works to achieve our shared goals.
+Each of the paradigm and practice shifts targets a viable leverage point in our systems of professional learning and instructional improvement.
+In HLII, small but intentional changes, practiced iteratively & with reflective discipline over time, garner the power to transform how the system works to achieve its goals.

 Paradigm & Practice Shifts for